-Syllabus: General overview of topics and problems of interest in environmental statistics and ecology.
-Criteria of weighing environmental pollutants.
-Applications of stochastic models in checking the keeping or violation of weighing criteria.
-Statistical analysis and modeling of extreme values (for example, exceeding the pollutant concentration threshold).
-Natural process of pollutant diffusion and dilution, and the Plume model of spatial and time distribution of pollutant concentration.
-The theory of stochastic dilution and asymptotic lognormal diffusion processes for modeling point concentration of pollutants.
-Introduction to spatial statistics methods, models and estimating the function of spatial scatter (variogram) and the Kringing regression.
+Syllabus: General overview of topics and problems of interest encompassed by environmental statistics and ecology.
+Criteria for the assessment of standards of environmental pollution.
+Applications of stochastic modeling in testing compliance or violation of environmental standards.
+Statistical analysis and modeling of extreme values (e.g. exceeding threshold level of pollutant concentration).
+Diffusion-dispersion processes and plume models of spatio-temporal distribution for pollutant concentrations.
+The theory of stochastic dilutions and asymptotic lognormal diffusion processes for modeling concentration of pollutants at fixed point location.
+Introduction to spatial statistics methods, models and estimation of spatial covariance with applications to spatial regression/prediction (Kriging).